 Tales from the Past

 The castle’s historic olive oil mill, which is today a museum, produced olive oil from the beginning of the 19th century.
 By the mid 19th century Enrico Benci was already producing excellent wines which were awarded several prizes at the Esposizione Italiana di SAR Eugenio di Savoia.
 Around 1920 the estate was enriched by the cultivation of irises, (symbol of Florence) from the roots of which were prepared extracts used in the production of face powder and perfume.
 The Baron Ugo Benci in the 1920s was one of the first to start exporting Chianti wine in large quantities to the United States, and especially to New York.
 In Manhattan the Benci Company had a building for offices and storage and you could find the Chianti Benci in the newborn “Cellar” of Macy’s department store.

-Impruneta boasts a long history and deep culture of olive oil production, and is also famous for the manufacture of terracotta pots where the oil was stored.
+Impruneta boasts a long history and deep culture of olive oil production, and is also famous for the manufacture of terracotta pots where the oil was store